AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Data mapping:** Data mapping is the process of mapping source data fields to destination related target fields.

-**Data governance:** [!DNL Data governance] encompasses the strategies and technologies used to ensure data is in compliance with regulations and organization policies with respect to data usage.
+**Data governance:** Data governance encompasses the strategies and technologies used to ensure data is in compliance with regulations and organization policies with respect to data usage.

-**Data governance labels:** [!DNL Data governance] labels provide users the ability to classify data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and corporate policies. [!DNL Data governance] labels added to a dataset are inherited down or applied to all fields within that dataset. [!DNL Data governance] labels can also be applied directly to fields.

 **Data integration partners:** Data integration partners simplify and automate the loading and transformation of massive volumes of data from over 200 sources to [!DNL Experience Platform] without writing code.